 It means realising that we can dance for fun, for fulfillment, to feel alive, to remember our soul purpose, to live with passion in our bellies and not from the misuse of substance, or from taking away from others.
 We learn to reduce the need to create a profit from resource that is not ours to take, which also means letting go of what we 'think' is necessary for us.
 We learn to feel compassion not just for ourselves but for the creatures we share our world with.
-It helps us to 'see' ourselves more clearly and to let go of some of the habits we have accumulated that prevent us from being authentic and loving, both to who we are and who we connect with.
+It helps us to see ourselves more clearly and to let go of some of the habits we have accumulated that prevent us from being authentic and loving, both to who we are and who we connect with.
+It is about taking appropriate action when all else has failed.
 It is so much more and so effective in the world....because it's not just 'dance,' its movement of change, of liberation and of service to society and the world.
 It creates simplicity and humility, and I believe that is what our world needs more than anything at this time.

 What are you dancing for today?

 Some of my newest discoveries are how I use the 'Vesicus Piscis' as a tool for conscious change.
 The Magic Of Mandorla work uses tools that create a very strong sense of presence and reveal where conflict, both internally and externally, can create exciting revelations to help us get to know ourselves and more readily accept what needs to change.
 Once the idea of that change is brought to the light, energy follows and patterns and old beliefs are released.